 1. Rope Braid Ponytail

-This simple rope braid pony will elevate your look.
+This simple rope braid pony is unlike the traditional twist outs and will elevate your look.
 Unleash your foxy side with this sexy hairstyle and pair it with your black spaghetti dress.
 All you need to do is tie a ponytail and split your ponytail into two parts.
-Then, twist the two parts to the right side and cross them over the left section to form this hairstyle.
+Then, twist out the two parts to the right side and cross them over the left section to form this hairstyle.
 What are you waiting for?
 Flaunt this style with sass and confidence.